AWS CLI in S3

 aws s3 cp <path_to_object> s3://<bucket_name>/Specify:

-Get a reference to an object
+Get a link to an object

 -